harakeke-2018/phase-0/ee/tian-dutoit/1-reflection.md

 What did I do well this week?

-I did most of the waffle assignments on Saturday and was happy with how well I stayed focused and avoided distractions.
+I did most of the waffle assignments on Saturday and was happy with how well I stayed focused and avoided distraction.

 What could I have done to improve?